More than 3M Californians to receive lost wages assistance payments after weeks-long EDD reset ends

 The payments will be in the form of a $600 check or two separate checks in the amount of $300.

-The EDD was under a two-week reset period, which ends Monday, During that time, the department did not accept new unemployment claims.
+The EDD was under a two-week reset period, which ended Monday, During that time, the department did not accept new unemployment claims.

 However, officials say the verification system is slow and outdated, preventing legitimate workers from getting their benefits.